NordicSemiconductor/IOS-nRF-Toolbox/README.md

 The nRF Toolbox is a container app that stores your Nordic Semiconductor apps for Bluetooth Smart in one location.

+New in v4.0.4:
+* The application now fully supports Secure DFU
+* Fixed potential memory leaks
+* Full support of the Continuous Glucose monitor

 New in v4.0:
 * The application is fully migrated to Swift2.2
 * Added **Continuous Glucose Monitor** profile support